LLNL/axom/src/docs/sphinx/coding_guide/sec8_design_implement.rst

 used: a default constructor, destructor, copy constructor, copy-assignment operator, move constructor, and move-assignment operator.
 Any of these may be generated by a compiler.

+.. note:: See :ref:`portsec-label` for discussion about using C++11 features
+          such as *move semantics*.

 C++ compiler rules for generating class member functions are: